chuc92man/docker-stacks/datacube-notebook/docs/Deployment.md

-# Pre-requisites
+# Setting up JupyterHub

-In order to use the deployment material described here you need access to a Kubernetes server or cluster with Helm installed.\
-For development purposes [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and [microk8s](https://microk8s.io/) can be used as well.
+In order to use the deployment material described here you need access to a Kubernetes server or cluster with Helm installed.
+For development and learning purposes [minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) and [microk8s](https://microk8s.io/) can be used too.

 For help setting up Helm, check the setup documentation on [Read the Docs](https://zero-to-jupyterhub.readthedocs.io/en/latest/setup-helm.html).

-# Deployment

 Make Helm aware of the [JupyterHub Helm chart repository](https://jupyterhub.github.io/helm-chart/):